Books Bans, School Boards, and Burnout: An Interview with Shivi Mehta

 Gosh, I’d probably say Out of Darkness by Ashley Hope Pérez.
 Oh my God, her writing style, just the plot of the book, it really draws you in, or… it’s actually a tie between that book and All Boys Aren’t Blue by George M. Johnson.
 Those two books are my favorites, probably because they’re just both so beautifully written and I think they share such a strong message… I feel like my perspective on so many things has changed, those books really left a mark on me.

 I’m never gonna forget reading those books.
 There’s always those books that you read and then you’re like, “Oh, well… I guess that was a story.”
-But then there’s the books that actually have an impact and have a meaning… Those books really left a mark on me, and actually a pretty deep mark… After I was done reading them, I just sat down and I was like, “Oh, wow, I can’t believe I just read that.”
-I just remember feeling so happy that I actually did have the opportunity to read those books… I’m very grateful for those books.
+But then there’s the books that actually have an impact and have a meaning… Those books really left a mark on me, a pretty deep mark… After I was done reading them, I just sat down and I was like, “Oh, wow, I can’t believe I just read that.”
+I remember feeling so happy that I actually did have the opportunity to read those books… I’m very grateful for those books.

 Are there issues on a local level or a state level that you wanted to highlight for our readers?